Trap/Neuter/Return (TNR) Feral Cats

 Feral cats can be admitted to the clinic all day Monday between 9 a.m. – 3:30 p.m. and Tuesday morning between 8:30 a.m. to 9 a.m.
 You will be called when your feral cat is ready for pick up.

 Typically, Trapper Tuesday is held every week, although occasionally it is rescheduled.
 While “appointments” are not required, please call us to verify dates to insure we will have surgical capacity the week you plan to trap.
 Once you are in our database with an email address, you will be personally notified if Trapper Tuesday is being rescheduled for any week.
 We are also aware that some cats just do not cooperate with Trapper Tuesday.
 If you have an “uncooperative” kitty, please contact us and we will help you work with that cat’s schedule.

 The feral cats will be spayed or neutered, vaccinated with Rabies and an FVRCP vaccine, and given a general de-wormer.
 Occasionally, there may be grant funds available to pay for the services listed.
 Please ask us at the time of check in.
 You can elect to purchase a Microchip for the cat for a nominal charge of $15.00.
 The microchip is a life-time registered microchip with no additional fees to update information.

 Once the surgery has been completed, the clinic will notify the individual that dropped off the cat with a pickup time.
-Ideally, feral cats will be picked up between 10 a.m. and 4 p.m. the day after their surgery.
+Ideally, feral cats will be picked up at 4:30 p.m. the same day of their surgery.